-Choosing a location to hang your hammock may seem like an easy step, but it’s usually the most difficult part.
+Choosing the location to hang a hammock may seem like an easy step, but it’s usually the most difficult part.

-While you probably don’t have perfectly spaced palm trees on a warm tropical beach in your backyard (and if you do, we are very jealous), there are still many options when hanging a hammock for your specific layout.
+While you probably don’t have perfectly spaced palm trees on a warm tropical beach in your backyard (and if you do, we are very jealous), there are still many options when you hang a hammock for your specific layout.